iChristGit/OpenWebui-Tools/README.md

 The `--reasoning-budget 0` flag lets the filter set the budget dynamically per request.
 That's it — done forever.

-Enable the function and set it as default for your qwen3.5 models if you want the default to be thinkinh enabled.
+Enable the function and set it as default for your qwen3.5 models if you want the default to be thinking enabled.
+(If you rather have thinking disabled by default do not set the function as default!)

 Now every chat has a 🧠 button that can be diabled in one click and enabled back in two clicks.